pawndev/grout/README.md

 ### Platform Directory Mapping

 After logging in successfully for the first time, you'll need to map your RomM platforms to directories on your device.
-This tells Grout where to put games when you download them.
+This tells Grout where to put the games that you download.

-[SCREENSHOT: Platform mapping screen showing platforms and directory options]

 ![Grout preview, platform mapping](.github/resources/user_guide/platform_mapping.png "Grout preview, platform mapping")

 You'll see a list of all platforms from your RomM instance.
 For each one, you can: